QuickFastly/Nova-Regna/World/Inhabitants/Cat.md

 In reality, cat spirits are nearly all putting on an act of responsibility and maturity in public and around strangers.
 In private, they tend to be extremely selfish and lazy, using their manipulative natures to get what they want and avoid responsibility wherever possible.
 Quite hedonistic, they are also not shy about seducing people to get what they want, and will quickly move to a new target if their advances are resisted.

-Some cat spirits have more cat-like traits than others, such as a particular attraction to fish and poultry, short attention spans, a tendency to chase bugs and small animals, a love of napping in odd places, among other things.
+Some cat spirits have more cat-like traits than others, such as a particular attraction to fish and poultry, short attention spans, a tendency to chase bugs and small animals, a love of napping in odd places, pushing things off table edges, among other things.
 They tend to be very self conscious about these traits when present.

 ### Interracial relations